raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

  - `q` is the state the automaton will be in after completing this transition.
 It can be the same as `q`, meaning that it might perform some action with the input and/or stack and remain in the same state.
  - `⍺` is a symbol to push onto the stack.
 This can be empty, meaning that the machine does not have to push a symbol onto the stack to perform this transition.

  We can represent this with POJOs.
-For readability by those unfamiliar with the formal notation, we will use the words `from` for `p`, `consume` for `a`, `pop` for `A`, `to` for `q`, and `push` for `⍺`.
+For readability by those unfamiliar with the formal notation, we will use the words `from`, `consume`, `pop`, `to`, and `push`.
 This may feel like a lot of typing compared to the formal symbols, but we'll get the computer do do our writing for us, and it doesn't care.

  An automaton is a set of such transitions, along with:

- - A start state,
+ - A *start state*,
  - A set of _accepting states_.
  - A starting symbol for the stack.